CS-433/cs-433-project-2-refrain/README.md

 python3 NEPDF_human.py index_train.csv train.csv 1
 python3 NEPDF_mouse.py index_train.csv train.csv 1
 ```
+If you don't have labels, the last argument is 0.

 To get train/test/whole gene pairs, use corresponding argument.

 ### To use mouse data　& human data